 “I said, ‘You better apologize to my granddaughter.
 She told me you were really rough with her.’
 So he went over and talked to her, said he was really sorry, ‘Didn’t mean to be rough with you.’
 That was it; we were allowed to leave.”

-The chief of police has backed up his officers, but it has been announced the police response will be reviewed by the Vancouver Police Board.
+The chief of police has backed up his officers, but the police response will be reviewed by the Vancouver Police Board.

 Johnson is still processing what happened and plans to decide on next steps soon, including possible legal action.

 He said he is grateful for the outpouring of support from the public and his Heiltsuk community.